ayesha863/MotionIQ-App/README.md

-Here’s a clean, professional, and concise GitHub README description for your **`data_fetcher_mobile`** app (MotionIQ), keeping it well-organized and suitable for your GitHub repo:

----

 # MotionIQ – Data Fetcher Mobile

 **MotionIQ** is a simple and elegant Android app for collecting sensor data (accelerometer, gyroscope, magnetometer) and sending it to a RabbitMQ server for real-time human activity recognition (HAR).